-- 4.11 New build scheme January 1999 valuations can be used as beacon valuation moving forward, therefore if a similar scheme with the same bed sizes is developed within a similar area, the requirement of an external valuation can be omitted in such cases. - 4.12 All new build schemes will have an April rent review date in line with standard practice across the sector.
+- 4.16 At completion of the scheme, a formal January 1999 valuation is to be requested via an external valuer by the Development Team and included within the overall scheme costs.
+This valuation is then included within the Formula Rent calculator to determine the correct rent to charge to customers. - 4.17 New build scheme January 1999 valuations can be used as beacon valuation moving forward, therefore if a similar scheme with the same bed sizes is developed within a similar area, the requirement of an external valuation can be omitted in such cases. - 4.18 All new build affordable rent schemes will have an April rent review date in line with standard practice across the sector.
+Due to majority of IVH social rents (excluding affordable) having rent reviews in October, this will continue with any new social rented schemes.

-6 Affordable Rent (215 units) SDR 2022 Data
+5 Affordable Rent (252 units) \SDR 2024 Data

-- 5.1 Affordable Rent may only be charged where the property in question is: - a) Subject to a housing supply delivery agreement with Homes England and the accommodation is permitted by that agreement to be let at an Affordable Rent; or - b) Subject to an agreement with the relevant local authority and the Secretary of State and the accommodation is permitted by that agreement to be let at an Affordable Rent; or - c) A local authority, and the Secretary of State or Homes England has agreed that it is appropriate for the accommodation to be let at an Affordable Rent. - In addition to the above, Affordable Rent may be charged where the property has been acquired by IVH and was Affordable Rent housing when it was acquired. - 5.3 Where Affordable Rent is being charged, the maximum rent inclusive of service charge for a new customer under a new tenancy is 80% of the market rent for the accommodation. - 5.4 Existing customers IVH must not increase rents for properties let on affordable rent terms by more than CPI + 1 percentage point each year.
-For rent periods that begin in the 12 months from 1 April 2023 to 31 March 2024, this limit is subject to a 7% ceiling.
-In that period, IVH may not increase rents by more than 7%. - 5.5 Re-lets when a tenancy of affordable rent housing is let to a new tenant (or re-let to an existing tenant), IVH must re-set the rent based on a new valuation, to ensure that the new rent is no more than 80% of the relevant market rent.
-However, if the accommodation is re-let to the same tenant as a consequence of a probationary tenancy coming to an end, the rent must not be re-set. - 5.6 Re-let (New tenant) a minimum of three market rent valuations are to be obtained by the lettings team on a comparison website which compares market prices from Rightmove, Zoopla and other sites.
-This identifies similar properties in the area in recent months and is to be used by the lettings teams to obtain a reasonable market rate to be used for IVH properties.
-This rate is then multiplied by 80% to establish the Affordable Rent, inclusive of service charges.
-This is to be certified by the Rent & Service Charge Finance Business Partner (FBP). - 5.7 Where a registered provider is re-setting the rent as a result of re-letting affordable rent housing to an existing tenant, IVH may not increase the rent by more than CPI + 1%.
-When re-setting a rent between 1 April 2023 and 31 March 2024, this limit is subject to a 7% ceiling.
-In that period, IVH may not increase the rent by more than 7%.
-'Existing tenant'
+- 5.1 Affordable Rent may only be charged where the property in question is: - Subject to a housing supply delivery agreement with Homes England and the accommodation is permitted by that agreement to be let at an Affordable Rent; or - Subject to an agreement with the relevant local authority and the Secretary of State and the accommodation is permitted by that agreement to be let at an Affordable Rent; or - c) A local authority, and the Secretary of State or Homes England has agreed that it is appropriate for the accommodation to be let at an Affordable Rent. - 5.2 In addition to the above, Affordable Rent may be charged where the property has been acquired by IVH and was Affordable Rent housing when it was acquired. - 5.3 Where Affordable Rent is being charged, the maximum rent inclusive of service charge for a new customer under a new tenancy is the higher of; 80% of the market rent for the accommodation or Formula Rent. - 5.4 Existing customers IVH must not increase rents for properties let on affordable rent terms by more than CPI + 1% each year. - 5.5 Re-lets when a tenancy of affordable rent housing is let to a new tenant (or re-let to an existing tenant), IVH must re-set the rent based on a new valuation in line with paragraph 5.6 to ensure that the new rent is no more than the higher of; 80% of the relevant market rent or Formula Rent.
+However, if the accommodation is re-let to the same tenant as a consequence of a probationary tenancy coming to an end, the rent must not be re-set. - 5.6 Affordable rents re-lets will be calculated according to a RICS (Royal Institute of Chartered Surveyors) methodology, as per guidance from the Regulator.
+This rate is then apportioned to 80% to establish the Affordable Rent, inclusive of service charges and relative to the period over which the rent is paid (i.e. across 50, 52 or 48 weeks or other permutation.
+This is to be certified by the Rent & Service Charge FBP.
+The RICS rents will be provided by an external valuer. - 5.7 Where a registered provider is re-setting the rent as a result of re-letting affordable rent housing to an existing tenant, IVH may not increase the rent by more than CPI + 1%.
+'Existing tenant' in this context means an existing tenant of the specific property concerned.